-On this day in 1903, President Theodore Roosevelt’s trip to San Francisco is captured on moving-picture film, making him the first president to have an official activity recorded in that medium.
+On May 12, 1903, President Theodore Roosevelt’s trip to San Francisco is captured on moving-picture film, making him one of the first presidents to have an official activity recorded in that medium.

 Roosevelt was the first president to take advantage of the impact motion pictures could have on the presidency.
 The photogenic president encouraged filmmakers to document his official duties and post-presidential personal activities until his death in 1919.
 He purposely played directly to the camera with huge gestures and thundering speeches.
 The Library of Congress holds much of the original film footage, including that of his second inaugural ceremony in 1905, a visit to Panama in 1906 and an African safari in 1909.
 Roosevelt appeared on camera with many notable people of his time, including European kings and queens, as well as Hopi Indians and Masai warriors in Africa.
 In 1912, Roosevelt’s unsuccessful campaign for president on the Progressive ticket was also captured on film.
 Later that year, Roosevelt again made two presidential “firsts.”
 On October 11, 1910, he became the first (former) president to not only fly in an airplane but also to be filmed while flying in an airplane.